About Chris Zorn

 Photo: Courtney Hiraoka

-I’ve been following my creative inclinations ever since I can remember and, from a very early age I’ve been sharing that excitement in numerous roles as an educator or facilitator.
-Through the years I’ve tutored English, taught rock climbing and wilderness skills, computer software, African marimba music, growing medicinal herbs, bookmaking, calligraphy and a host of other things.
-Teaching has always been about sharing my joy and deepening the creative expression that brings me alive and opens my heart.
+I’ve been following my creative inclinations ever since I can remember and from a very early age I’ve been sharing that excitement with others.
+In various roles as an educator or facilitator, I’ve tutored English, taught rock climbing and wilderness skills, computer software, African marimba music, growing medicinal herbs, bookmaking, calligraphy and a host of other things.
+For me, teaching has always been about sharing my joy and helping others find and develop their own authentic, creative forms of expression.

-In 1990, I began studying music intensively with Bill Douglas at The Naropa Institute (later Naropa University).
+In 1990, I began studying music intensively with Bill Douglas at Naropa University.
 At the same time, through a set of auspicious circumstances, I was able to begin teaching a number of different African and world music classes there and I also founded and started teaching at a community studio dedicated to world music.
 During that time, I began and completed work on a Masters degree in ethnomusicology under the auspices of master percussionist and dedicated peace activist John Galm.
 This period of my life was filled with a rich and remarkable blend of both teaching and learning.
-At the same time I was being mentored by extraordinary teachers, I was able to turn around and share what I was learning with a wide variety of students, both at the university level and also the greater community of children and adults.
-This combination of learning and teaching together not only deepened my own love of learning but greatly informed my educational philosophy and teaching style.
+At the same time I was being mentored by extraordinary teachers, I was able to turn around and share what I was learning with a wide variety of students at the university level and also the local community of children and adults.
+Throughout this formative time, I also spent many days and weeks alone in contemplative retreat in pristine nature, guided by John P. Milton.
+These wilderness retreats transformed and deepened my relationship with Earth and the cosmos that I had begun years before with rock climbing, river guiding and similar outdoor adventures.
+All of these experiences served to deepen my own love of learning and greatly informed my educational philosophy and teaching style.

-For the past 20 years, I’ve been developing curricula and teaching music, traditional art, digital media and transformative leadership at a small K-12 school on Oahu.
-My students’ art and music is visible in a number of places on the web.
-ULShoots is a student photography blog and the ULSMedia YouTube channel has student photography, films and music performances as well as a good number of my music compositions written specifically for these film and video projects.
+For the past 22 years, I’ve been developing curricula and teaching music, traditional art, digital media, social and emotional learning and transformative leadership on the island of Oahu.
+My K-12 students’ art and music is visible in a number of places on the web.
+ULShoots is a student photography blog and the ULSMedia YouTube channel has K-12 student photography, films and music performances as well as a good number of my music compositions written specifically for these film and video projects.
 Even though I don’t teach the class anymore, the Lab School Funk Band’s YouTube channel is still getting hits on many of their most popular covers.
 Until COVID, I also taught adult calligraphy, painting and photography classes at the Honolulu Museum of Art School.